EM-GUIDE/em-guide-cms/README.md

-# EM GUIDE Website CMS
+# EM GUIDE Website (CMS)

-This repository contains the CMS code for the EM GUIDE website, developed using [Strapi](https://strapi.io/).
-The goal is to create a website that loads quickly and is lightweight but allows flexible content editing.
+This repository contains the Content Management System (CMS) backend code of the EM GUIDE website, developed using [Strapi](https://strapi.io/).

+The goal was to create a website that loads quickly and is lightweight but allows flexible content editing.

+Please refer to the [EM GUIDE (frontend)](https://github.com/EM-GUIDE/em-guide-site) for the frontend code of the EM GUIDE website.

 ## Architecture

-The site's frontend is built using the [Astro](https://github.com/EM-GUIDE/em-guide-site) static site generator, which can automatically trigger page builds via Strapi webhooks.
+The overall architecture of the website is displayed below.
+The site's frontend is built using the [Astro](https://astro.build/) static site generator.

 ![alt text](https://github.com/EM-GUIDE/.github/blob/main/profile/em_guide_site_architecture.png?raw=true)